ARMmbed/mbed-os-example-lorawan-fuota/README.md

 The LoRa Alliance FUOTA test scenarios is also supported, but for this you need to enable interop mode.
 This will disable firmware verification (as it's not a real valid firmware going over the line).

+**Note:** This does not override the GenAppKey.
+If you have changed the GenAppKey you need to change it back to the interop GenAppKey in main.cpp.

 1. In `mbed_app.json`, set `lorawan-update-client.interop-testing` to `true`.
 1. Create fragments for the test file, via: